m1dst/Trimble-Thunderbolt-Monitor/README.md

 The software runs on a [Netduino](http://netduino.com/) which is a .NET version of the popular Arduino platform.
 It also includes a shield to make connecting it up to the Netduino much cleaner.
 I have designed the shield to be compatible with both Netduino and Arduino in case someone wants to write code for the other platform.

-There are two projects in this repo.
-Once which is for the Netduino 1 and does not support the NTP server.
-The second supports the NTP feature for the Netduino 2/3+ boards.
+There are **two** projects in this repo.
+Once which is for the **Netduino 1** and does not support the NTP server.
+The second supports the NTP feature for the **Netduino 2/3+** boards.
 It should be obvious based on the solution names which is which.

-It is important to note that it also requires [.NET Micro Framework 4.2](http://netmf.codeplex.com/) at present.
+It is important to note that it also requires [.NET Micro Framework 4.3](http://netmf.codeplex.com/releases/view/611040) at present.

 Blog posts can be found at http://www.m1dst.co.uk/category/projects/trimble-thunderbolt-monitor/